bacpop/bacpop-website/content/_index.md

 For more about our tools and methods, we have collated information on the [software]({{< ref "/software" >}}) page, and you can also see our [code on github](https://github.com/bacpop).

-We also have a [youtube channel](https://www.youtube.com/channel/UCmp3iSn08C1wAQqC-S7evLw) where we post some of our talks.

 Databases and training course materials can be found under [resources]({{< ref "/resources" >}}).